openhwgroup/core-v-verif/bin/README.md

 > \# Read in *cv32e40p_ci_check* testlist with Questa and emit an executable shell script<br>
 % cv_regress --file=cv32e40p_ci_check.yaml --simulator=vsim --outfile=vsim_ci_check.sh

+> \# Generate a ci_check regression for cv32e40pv2 with Questa simulator and regression manager, LSF and coverage enabled<br>
+% cv_regress --rmdb --file=cv32e40pv2_ci_check.yaml --simulator=vsim --outfile=vsim_ci_check.rmdb --lsf --cov <br>

+Once regression script is generated, it can be run using the correct tool, either by sourcing the shell script, or as an example using Questa Verification Run Manager:

+> vrun -rmdb vsim_ci_check.rmdb -run cv32e40p

 ### Regression YAML Format

 The following describes the YAML format for regression testlists.

 >\<*Required*: the name of the testlist><br>
 name: \<string\><br>